 When buying colomba, there are a couple of things to lookout for:

 - Good weight, which shows a good moisture content

 - When you tear into the bread you should be greeted with the smell of fruit, vanilla and sweet butter dough

-Our Favourite Panettone Brands
+Our Favourite Colomba di Pasqua Brands

-Popular Panettone Flavours
+Popular Colomba di Pasqua Flavours

 - Chocolate - either with chocolate chips included in the dough, or dipped in chocolate for a thick coating across the domed top.

 - Pistachio cream - pistachio is a favourite Italian choice, either using the nuts or threading the dough with ribbons of pistachio cream.